Shillong remains under curfew as Army stages flag march

 Sangma added that the committee had already started its work and the urban affairs department had been asked to immediately submit a report in details regarding the current position of the area, legal aspects and history.

-In the evening, a delegation of protesters met the CM at the secretariat submitted a memorandum.
+In the evening, a delegation of protesters met the CM at the Secretariat submitted a memorandum.
 Witnesses said that there was commotion as some of the members of the delegation tried to forcibly enter the secretariat campus and police tried to stop them.

 The CM ruled out any breakdown of law and order when the protesters came.
 “There was no breakdown of law and order.
 They had come to submit a memorandum.
 They needed to meet the CM and the government,” he said.